 Before I bought a single component, I wrote down three rules:

 - Every connection is a potential failure point.
 Minimize connections.
-Use marine-grade crimps (adhesive-lined heat shrink), not wire nuts.
-Not electrical tape.
-Not bare crimps.
+Use marine-grade crimps (adhesive-lined heat shrink), not wire nuts, not electrical tape, not bare crimps.
+ABYC E-11 and UL 1426 mandate tinned stranded copper for marine applications, and every marine surveyor will flag bare copper wiring.
+BoatHowTo's ABYC ampacity reference confirms these requirements for all below-deck and engine-space wiring.

 The Battery Layout